Today we want to tell you about musician and singer Rod Stewart (and there is also a special playlist we prepared for you at the end):

 14. Starting in 1964 Stewart will replace various bands, including the Baldry and Hoochie Coochie Men "Steampacket", "the Shotgun Express" and "The Soul Agents".
 "The Shotgun Express" line-up also included Mick Fleetwood and Peter Green who would later form "Fleetwood Mac".

 15. In February 1967 Stewart joined his first significant band "The Jeff Beck Group", along with the legendary Jeff Beck where he also played for the first time with Ronnie Wood.
-Along with this band Stewart would release the album "Truth" in February 1968 and later the album "Beck-Ola" but the band disbanded immediately afterwards.
+Along with this band, Stewart would release the album "Truth" in February 1968 and later the album "Beck-Ola" but the band disbanded immediately afterward.

 16. In April 1969, Stewart recorded with the Australian band "Python Lee Jackson" the immortal song "In a Broken Dream".
 The Australian band came to England to record an album, keyboardist Dave Bentley who wrote the song also tried to sing it but the result was not to the satisfaction of the band members and Stewart was called in to complete the task.